ioBroker/ioBroker.admin/src-rx/src/components/JsonConfigComponent/SCHEMA.md

 ```
 If alive status changes, so all fields must be updated, validated, disabled, hidden anew.

-Following variables are available in JS function in custom settings:
+Following variables are available in JS function in adapter settings:
 - data - native settings for this instance
 - _system - system configuration
 - _alive - is instance is alive